YannMSFT/VID-Financial-Validation-App/README.md

 # Contoso Finance Portal with Verified ID

+> **⚠️ WARNING: TESTING PURPOSE ONLY**
+> This application is a demonstration/proof-of-concept and is **NOT PRODUCTION READY**.
+It is intended for testing, learning, and evaluation purposes only.
+Do not use this application with real financial data or in production environments without proper security hardening, testing, and compliance validation.

 A demo financial web application for Contoso Corporation that integrates with Microsoft Entra Verified ID to verify CFO identity before processing high-value financial transactions between company entities.

 ## Features